About this guide

 You can help Google understand what your Pages and Posts are about by the way we structure the Content on the site – which in turn helps Google show your website to someone searching for a specific thing you offer.

 SEO is a very broad and detailed subject, and there’s much “off-the-page” SEO to consider (like Social, Authority, Backlinks).
 And there are many dedicated Blogs and Online Communities relating to the topic; so to dig deeper into SEO – I recommend you start at https://searchengineland.com

 What about keywords?
 Where do I put them?

 Quite simply, they just appear within the words that make up the plainly readable text on your Pages or Posts.

-In the early days of Google ; SEO was more about sneaky tricks – like “keyword stuffing”, embedding “tags” in code, or “backlink farming”.
+In the early days of Google; SEO was more about being sneaky with things like “keyword stuffing”, embedding “tags” in code, and back-link farming.

 This is because Google was asking:

-“You tell Our Search Bots what your web pages are about”.
+“You tell our search bots what your web pages are all about”.

-“You tell Your Audience what your web pages are about, and we’ll work out the rest”
+“You tell your audience what the web pages are about, and we’ll work out the rest”

-Google is pretty clever, they just want you to write content for your audience, and then their intelligent bots will scan the natural words, content structure of your website to determine what the content (and your business) is all about.
+It’s a great solution.
+Google just wants you to write content for your audience, and then Google will use their intelligent bots and algorithm to scan the natural words, and content structure of your website to determine what a web page (and your business) is all about.